jewelsofthought/neshama/site/posts/external/path_working-ed.md

     [
     For example:

-{ This is another hermetic interpretation that I am not sure that I agree with.
+{Note: This is another hermetic interpretation that I am not sure that I agree with.
 I think that Aryeh Kaplan's explanation in the _Sefer Yetzirah_ is much more accurate and in line with the Kabbalah.}

 The paths